Expectancy violations theory: Business/Workplace Behaviors

+There is a lot of work done surrounding the executive positions in the workplace.
+One study that was done in 2024 looks at leader exemplification and ethical conduct.
+It reflects a leader's authenticity, skills, and the extent that their employees feel that they can trust them.
+These attributes are all perceptual which means it is unique to everyone, and therefore is room for expectancy violation.
+Another study from 2025, connects EVT to supervisors (particularly in the health science world) and the importance of fulfilling promises.
+Park, Wolfart, King, Sicam, and Viswesvaran describe that when "perceived organizational support" is greater, a "psychological contract breach" is more impactful to the group.
+In one more important study, Perry, Hunter, Corrington, and Hebl explore gender role violations from hiring managers in 2024.
+Hiring managers that have more extreme characteristics have a possibility of having more "violations" of their stereotypical gender role.

 Profanity use

 Swearing is one example of observable instance of verbal expectancy violations.
-Examples of swearing expectancy violations include U.S. Vice President Dick Cheney telling Patrick Leahy, Senator of Vermont, to "go fuck yourself", actor Christian Bale's lashing out toward a crew member who walked in front of the camera while he was filming, and U.S. Vice President Joe Biden's remarks during a live broadcast of his speech congratulating U.S. President Barack Obama on passage of the health care reform bill, commenting that it was a "big fucking deal".
+Examples of swearing expectancy violations include U.S. Vice President Dick Cheney telling Patrick Leahy, Senator of Vermont, to "go fuck yourself", actor Christian Bale lashing out toward a crew member who walked in front of the camera while he was filming, and U.S. Vice President Joe Biden's remarks during a live broadcast of his speech congratulating U.S. President Barack Obama on passage of the health care reform bill, commenting that it was a "big fucking deal".
 Expletives also vary among different cultures, so valence of expectancy violations involving swearing may differ when used in different contexts.